Wading Boots Buyers Guide

 - What kind of riverbed do you fish most often?

-For example, slick rock and algae-covered stones benefit from aggressive rubber outsoles or stud-compatible boots, while mixed gravel and cobble may not require as much traction. - How much support do you need?
+For example, slick rock and algae-covered stones benefit from aggressive rubber outsoles or stud-compatible boots, while felt might fit clean smooth rock surfaces best. - How much support do you need?

 Answering these questions will help narrow your choices to boots that offer better stability, safer footing, and all-day comfort on the water.